-If shielded cable is required, connect the cable screen on both ends to ground potential.
-In the sensor, the screen must be connected directly to the internal ground terminal.
-The ground terminal on the outside of the housing must be connected to the potential equalisation (low impedance).
+In systems with potential equalisation, connect the cable screening directly to ground potential at the power supply unit, in the connection box and at the sensor.
+The screen in the sensor must be connected directly to the internal ground terminal.
+The ground terminal outside on the housing must be connected to the potential equalisation (low impedance).